Illumina/hap.py/doc/spec.md

 A multi-sample VCF file that has been [preprocessed](normalisation.md).

-### Find consecutive variant blocks: `hapblockfind`

-Input: one or more VCF files, optionally regions in the genome.

-Output:

-A bed file with all blocks where consecutive variants are less than a window length *w* apart.

 ### Split a VCF but don't break haplotype block boundaries: `blocksplit`

 Input: one or more VCF files, optionally regions in the genome.